Doxsey/JobTracker/README.md

 ### Commercial Use

 This software is free for personal and educational use.
 Commercial use requires explicit permission.
-For commercial licensing inquiries, please contact [doxsey.gh@tuss.mozmail].
+For commercial licensing inquiries, please contact [doxsey.gh@tuss.mozmail.com].

 ## Support